 Let’s call this section “Healthcare 101.”
-Much of the public still believes that doctors are on the higher end of the food chain where income is concerned.
+According to doctors at numan, Much of the public still believes that doctors are on the higher end of the food chain where income is concerned.
 When I was growing up I had an uncle who was an internist, who raised his children in a six-bedroom house on Staten Island with breathtaking views.
 He was not a Park Avenue specialist, but rather he had a decent practice in Bay Ridge, Brooklyn, and was affiliated with a couple of run-of- the-mill hospitals.
 In those days people paid his bill and submitted to insurance for reimbursement.
 About 20 years ago all of that changed, which is part of why we have such problems in healthcare today, and why we can’t agree on what our government should or should not do to fix the system.

 Let’s talk about HMOs, or those insurance plans that fell into favor at that time, where you had a “network” of doctors to choose from.
 You needed only to pay a small “co-pay” and the insurance company did the rest, paying the doctor the balance of the contracted fee.
 At that time the contracted fee was perhaps a few dollars lower than the doctor’s actual fee, but the volume generated by being part of a network panel was seen as worth the few dollars of loss.
 In addition, the insurance companies scared the doctors into thinking that if they did not participate they would lose patients to doctors who did.
 All this was fine, except that over the past 20 years those contracted fees have not gone up.
 Let’s say the contracted fee for a service is $50.
 Your co-pay is $10.
 The insurance company pays the doctor the remaining $40 directly.
 The doctor can charge $50 for that service or $500 for that service—if he is in the network, his total income is $50.
 The same $50 it’s been since 1990.
 There is no difference between a seasoned practitioner and a rookie, no difference if you have extra training or not.
 I have a $20,000 post-doc that took me two years to complete and that allows me to perform neuropsychological evaluations more effectively and expertly.
 I feel that I can charge a certain premium for such further education, but HMOs do not.